The Monadic Theory of Toric Words: Morphic words

 All morphic words are effectively profinitely ultimately periodic \cite{carton-thomas-morphic-words}.
+(In fact, by a closer inspection of the Ramsey theory argument used in \cite{rabinovich2007decidability} it can be shown that all words are profinitely ultimately periodic.)
 Hence the MSO theory of $\langle \nat; <, P_\alpha\rangle$ for a morphic word~$\alpha$ is decidable.
-Effectively profinitely ultimately periodic words also subsume all words $\alpha$ for which Elgot and Rabin \cite{elgot66_decid_undec_exten_secon_order_theor_succes} showed decidability of the MSO theory of ${\langle\nat;<,P_\alpha\rangle}$ using their \emph{contraction method}.
+Effectively profinitely ultimately periodic words also subsume all words~$\alpha$ for which Elgot and Rabin \cite{elgot66_decid_undec_exten_secon_order_theor_succes} showed decidability of the MSO theory of ${\langle\nat;<,P_\alpha\rangle}$ using their \emph{contraction method}.
 The factorial word $\alpha_{n!}$, for example, is an effectively profinitely ultimately periodic word that is amenable to the approach of Elgot and Rabin.
 The factorisation of $\alpha_{n!}$ that yields profinite ultimate periodicity is $u_0 = 0$ and for $n \ge 1$, $u_{2n-1} = 1$ and $u_{2n} = 0^{n!-(n-1)!}$.
-Rabinovich (\cite{rabinovich2007decidability}, see also \cite{rabinovich2006decidable}) showed that, in fact, the MSO theory of $\langle \nat; < ,P_1,\ldots,P_m \rangle$ is decidable \emph{if and and only if} $\alpha = \alpha_1\times \ldots \times \alpha_m$, where each $\alpha_i$ is the characteristic word of $P_i$, is effectively profinitely ultimately periodic.
+Rabinovich (\cite{rabinovich2007decidability}, see also \cite{rabinovich2006decidable}) showed that, in fact, the MSO theory of $\langle \nat; < ,P_1,\ldots,P_m \rangle$ is decidable \emph{if and only if} $\alpha = \alpha_1\times \cdots \times \alpha_m$, where each $\alpha_i$ is the characteristic word of $P_i$, is effectively profinitely ultimately periodic.
 However, if we do not have any \emph{a priori} information on the decidability of the MSO theory, this characterisation does not give us any means to determine whether the word $\alpha$ is effectively profinitely ultimately periodic or not.